For Accused ISIS Supporter’s Defense, Three’s a Crowd

 MANHATTAN (CN) — As the government wrapped its case Wednesday against the Arizona man it says smuggled a New Yorker into Syria, where he died fighting for the Islamic State group, the defense balked at evidence that the plot involved a journalist aligned with a rival organization.

-More than two weeks have passed since trial began against Ahmed Mohammed El Gammal, who could face decades in prison if convicted of recruiting Samy Mohammed El-Goarany to the Islamic State group, also known as ISIS.
+More than two weeks have passed since trial began against Ahmed Mohammed el-Gammal, who could face decades in prison if convicted of recruiting Samy Mohammed el-Goarany to the Islamic State group, also known as ISIS.

 El-Goarany is presumed dead after his older brother received a handwritten letter last year from the 24-year-old.
 “If you’re reading this,” the letter said, “then know that I’ve been killed in battle and am now with our Lord, inshaAllah.”